swiftlang/vscode-swift/docs/remote-dev.md

 # Visual Studio Code Dev Containers

-[VSCode Dev Containers](https://code.visualstudio.com/docs/remote/containers) allows you to run your code and environment in a container.
+[VS Code Dev Containers](https://code.visualstudio.com/docs/remote/containers) allows you to run your code and environment in a container.
 This is especially useful for Swift when developing on macOS and deploying to Linux.
 You can ensure there are no compatibility issues in Foundation when running your code.
 The extension also works with [GitHub Codespaces](https://github.com/features/codespaces) to allow you to write your code on the web.

 ## Requirements

 As well as installing the Swift extension, you must install Docker on your machine to run the dev container in.
 See the [Visual Studio Code documentation](https://code.visualstudio.com/docs/devcontainers/containers) for more details.

-Next, install the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) that contains extensions for working in remote environments in VSCode.
+Next, install the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) that contains extensions for working in remote environments in VS Code.
 If you only want to work with dev containers (and not use the SSH or WSL containers), you may want to only install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) instead.

 ## Running in a container

 ### Manual Setup

-VSCode requires a `.devcontainer` directory which defines the settings in `devcontainer.json` and optionally a `Dockerfile` defining the container to run in.
+VS Code requires a `.devcontainer` directory which defines the settings in `devcontainer.json` and optionally a `Dockerfile` defining the container to run in.

 First create the directory.
 Next, create `devcontainer.json` and insert the following: